-China’s obvious juggernaut qualities have raised alarms all along the Pacific and now the most powerful force besides the US will be openly arrayed against it.
+China’s obvious juggernaut qualities have raised alarms all along the Pacific and now the most powerful force besides the United States will be openly arrayed against it.
 To catch up to the combined might of both Japan and America will take decades and require both DC and Tokyo to make repeated and massive mistakes.
 It’s deeply unlikely they’ll do so; both are filled with experienced statesmen and soldiers.

 Instead, China’s rise is now being brought to an abrupt halt.
 Even if Russia and China formally ally, Russian Pacific power is weak; its Pacific Fleet rots at Vladivostok, a relic of Soviet glories.
 North Korea is negated by South Korea.
 While Indonesia has potential, it won’t soon counterbalance Japan, assuming Beijing can convince Jakarta that China is no threat to it as well.

 This won’t sit well with Chinese elites who we can safely assume will try to scare Japan off from militarizing too much.
 That won’t matter; unless China commits to nuclear war, it can’t stop Japan rebuilding carrier fleets and readying new war technologies.

-This may well lead to a more peaceful Pacific in the long run; should Chinese elites conclude an arms race is dumb (which it is), a Pacific underpinned by trade and patrolled by combined fleets under US dominance could well be in the offing.
+This may well lead to a more peaceful Pacific in the long run; should Chinese elites conclude an arms race is dumb (which it is), a Pacific underpinned by trade and patrolled by combined fleets under American dominance could well be in the offing.

 But then there’s the other scenario which is a hand that bites its feeder

-A rearmed Japan will be a Japan that will question the US and such questions will invariably lead to breaks between them.
-Worry over China will unite them but should China recede as a threat, a Japan-US rivalry will likely come to the fore.
+A rearmed Japan will be a Japan that will question the United States and such questions will invariably lead to breaks between them.
+Worry over China will unite them but should China recede as a threat, an American-Japanese rivalry will likely come to the fore.
 There’s not much for that; human nature remains constant and nation states bring out murderous traits in all of us.

 This article originally appeared at Geopolitics Made Super, September 21, 2015.